ironicbadger/pms-wiki/docs/02-tech-stack/snapraid.md

 * Enable incremental upgrading of hard drives in batches as small as one
 * Each drive should have a separately readable filesystem with no striping of data

-SnapRAID helps us meet each of these criteria and when combined with MergerFS enables each drive to remain individually formatted (no striping) whilst still having some kind of fault tolerance.
+SnapRAID helps us meet each of these criteria and when combined with mergerfs enables each drive to remain individually formatted (no striping) whilst still having some kind of fault tolerance.
 Data integrity is checked for bitrot using 128bit checksumming which enables the silent fixing of these errors.
 Furthermore, any files changed since the last sync can be restored on a file by file basis allowing for quite a sophisticated backup solution at the file level.

 It will also work on already populated data drives, a big win over traditional RAID.
 Again, it allows only the drives in use to be spun up unlike RAID which requires all drives spinning to access a file on one drive.

 The first recorded instance of this saying was found in a cave in France and dates back thousands of years - RAID is not backup.
 Do not think that because you have a local parity setup that your data is backed up.
 What happens if a pipe burst or a burgler stole the whole thing or zombies came to dinner?
-We cover more details on proper backups in *Day Two -> [Backups](../day-two/backups.md)*.
+We cover more details on proper backups in *Day Two -> [Backups](../04-day-two/backups.md)*.

 ## Is SnapRAID right for me?